rexzei/rainmeter-clean/README.md

 rainmeter-clean

-install:
+Install MSIAfterburner and CoreTemps, you can change in the settings to "Launch with windows" and "Start minimized" but they have to be on.

-install MSIAfterburner and CoreTemps, you can change in the settings "launch with windows" and "start minimized" but they have to be on. then you just drag all theese files into your rainmeter folder.
+Then you just drag all theese files into your rainmeter folder.
 Done!